 The pharmacokinetics of vosoritide were evaluated in a total of 58 patients aged 5 to 18 years with achondroplasia who received subcutaneous injections of vosoritide 15 μ g/kg once daily for 52 weeks.
-The pharmacokinetics of vosoritide in 18 patients aged 2 to < 5 years old were comparable with older children.
+The following sub sections present the pharmacokinetic data within this population.
+The pharmacokinetic exposures in paediatric patients < 5 years of age were consistent with paediatric population studied following the recommended dose.